Podcast: Play in new window

-As Andy Bovingdon, VP of Product Marketing for Bango remarks about the change in consumer adoption of the mobile channel: “…Analytics is less about measuring clicks and more about consumer engagement”
+Andy Bovingdon, VP of Product Marketing for Bango remarks about the change in consumer adoption of mobile: “…Analytics is less about measuring clicks and more about consumer engagement.”

-His company is the leading provider of mobile payment and analytics products for businesses targeting the fast growing market of internet enabled mobile phones and other devices.
+Bango is the leading provider of mobile payment and mobile marketing performance analytics products for businesses targeting the Web-enabled mobile devices.
+The company provides worldwide clients with actionable information, including smartphone Internet usage cellular and Wi-Fi networks.

 The firms’s reports are far more accurate and comprehensive than other service providers.
-They identify mobile user behaviors as consumers browse websites and interact with mobile campaigns.
+Bango identifies mobile user behaviors as consumers interact with mobile advertising.

-Bango (see case studies) shows data in real-time, helping marketers better track mobile advertising and search results.
-This helps enterprise and smaller businesses better assess mobile campaign ROI.
+Bango (see case studies) shows data in real-time, helping marketers better track mobile marketing performance through search results.
+This helps enterprise and smaller businesses better assess each campaign’s ROI.

 Juniper Research estimated that mobile ad spend in 2009 was $500M.
-In 2010, 90% of surveyed brands said they’re increasing mobile expenditures, expanding the need for highly accurate, complete mobile analytics tools.
+In 2010, 90% of surveyed brands said they’re increasing mobile expenditures, expanding the need for accurate marketing performance engagement.

-Yet, according to a 2009 consumer study, brands, agencies and mobile providers are not adequately measuring critical factors that improve engagement, marketing and advertising success.
+Yet, according to a 2009 consumer study, brands, agencies, and mobile providers don’t measure critical factors that improve engagement success.

-In the survey of 100 webinar participants, most from the United States and Europe, Bango discovered that 83% of brands don’t use mobile-specific analytic tools, leading to inaccurate campaign performance reports.
-17% use some sort of measurement and 27%–around a third—don’t use mobile analytics tools at all.
+In a survey of 100 webinar participants, primarily from the United States and Europe, Bango discovered that 83% of brands don’t use mobile marketing performance analytic tools, leading to inaccurate campaign performance reports.
+17% use some sort of measurement and 27%–around a third—don’t use mobile measurement tools at all.

 According to Bovingdon, “…traditional PC Web analytics solutions rely on JavaScript, cookies and IP addresses to identify a visiting browser…these techniques alone simply do not deliver accurate results on mobile.”
-(See the Bango blog for additional articles.)
+(See the Bango blog for additional articles on mobile marketing performance.)

 In 2009, the U.S. accounted for over 29% of the world’s total web browsing, beating out the U.K. Mobile payment use is also growing faster in the U.S. than other countries, requiring better user engagement measurement over longer periods of time.

-Due to increasing worldwide mobile Web use, Bango’s CEO, Ray Anderson, and Andy stress the importance of the “lifetime value of customers,” who demonstrate low churn and opt-out rates in mobile relationships with brands.
+Due to increasing worldwide mobile Web use, Bango’s CEO, Ray Anderson, and Andy stress the importance of the “lifetime value of customers,” who demonstrate low churn and mobile marketing brand opt-out rates.
+That’s the ultimate measure of mobile marketing performance.

-During the podcast, Andy and Brian Prows discuss Bango mobile payments, mobile analytics tools and the 2009 study showing that brands are not adequately measuring mobile campaigns.
+During the podcast, Andy and Brian Prows discuss Bango mobile payments, mobile marketing performance engagement tools and the 2009 study showing that brands are not adequately measuring mobile campaigns.
 Additional topics include:

 - How mobile analytics tools increase marketing ROI and complement payment solutions.